Staff Directory

 Tyler LaTorre was selected as the 18th head coach in Pepperdine baseball program history, Director of Athletics Tanner Gardner announced on June 14, 2024.
-LaTorre enters his second season at the helm of the program in 2026.
-He has nine years of coaching and 10 years of professional playing experience with the San Francisco Giants organization.
-Prior to Pepperdine, he was the head coach at Division II Westmont College, where he led the Warriors to the 2023 NAIA National Championship.
+LaTorre enters his third season at the helm of the program in 2027.
+He has 10 years of coaching experience and 10 years of professional playing experience within the San Francisco Giants organization.
+Prior to Pepperdine, he was the head coach at Division II Westmont College, where he led the Warriors to a 2023 NAIA National Championship victory.

 Before Westmont, LaTorre was the recruiting coordinator at Sacramento State and San Jose State, where he was awarded the 2018 San Jose Assistant Coach of the Year and the 2019 Fellowship of Christian Athletes Coach of the Year after spending two years as the associate head coach at Division II San Francisco State.